mixxxdj/manual/source/chapters/user_interface.rst

   The low, mid, and high knobs allow you to change the filters of the audio.
   This allows you to selectively reduce or boost certain frequency ranges of the audio.

+  .. warning:: Be careful not to raise the EQs so much that any of the VU meters
+               are going into the red.
+At that point, your audio is clipping and will sound worse.
+This is more often an issue with the low EQ than the mid or high EQs.
+If you want to emphasize a frequency band, it is better to lower the other ones and boost the track's overall gain instead.

 **Kill Switches**
   The small boxes next to each EQ knob are called :term:`kills <kill switch>`.